 Video Streams

-This display allows you to manage incoming video streams.
+This display allows you to configure video stream sources for use in Eos.

 Streaming Video Specifications